alphagov/wcag-primer/source/documentation/index.md

 * 4.1.1 Make sure the code of each page does not contain errors that will have a negative impact on the way browsers and assistive technologies work together.
 [More about 4.1.1](/all.html#4-1-1-parsing-a)
 * 4.1.2 Make sure the code of each page enables assistive technologies to discover the purpose of every feature, the way that feature is identified, and the state it is currently in.
 [More about 4.1.2](/all.html#4-1-2-name-role-value-a)

+* 4.1.3 [NEW] Make sure status messages are shown in a way that AT understands without recieving focus.
+[More about 4.1.3](/all.html#4-1-3-status-messages-aa)

-## How to meet the WCAG
+## How to meet the WCAG 2.1

-Use our primer to find out more about the success criteria to understand how to meet WCAG.
+Use our primer to find out more about the success criteria to understand how to meet WCAG 2.1.

 View [all success criteria](/all.html), or view those that are related to [content](/content.html), [design](/design.html) or [code](/code.html).